 • Support management of the brand reputation by improving the company image and relations with institutions and other stakeholders

 Develop technological solutions that enable energy savings to be increased for ships with the same features (green ships)

 Develop ships with high energy savings from eco-friendly/renewable sources, with reduced environmental impact in terms of emissions into the air, discharges into the sea and noise

 Eliminate ship emissions in ports and halve navigation emissions

-Decrease greenhouse gas and other environmental impacts while maintaining competitiveness and product compatibility with the new advanced regulations
+• Maintain competitiveness and product compatibility with the new advanced regulations